 If you need to appear on television, find out what color you should be wearing.

 Final Words: How to improve your presentation skills?

 These were 33 main tips on how to improve your presentation skills.
 As you can see, most of them are very simple to implement right away and don’t require elaborate action plans.
 The more tips you use, the better your presentation skills will become.

 Did you like these tips?
 Is there anything you’d like to add?
 What kind of presentation skills you have in mind?
 Comment in the section below!

 What is stage fright?
-Stage fright is a specific communication-based anxiety resulting in a person experiencing physiological excitement, negative feelings, or certain behavioural responses to the actual or expected act of public speaking (full article here)
+Stage fright is specific communication-based anxiety resulting in a person experiencing physiological excitement, negative feelings, or certain behavioral responses to the actual or expected act of public speaking (full article here)

 What is social anxiety disorder?
 Social anxiety disorder is a condition in which the fear of a situation where one has to make a presentation or where others are watching is very strong.
 Sometimes, the fear is so strong that such situations are avoided completely. (full article here)

 What is a persuasive speech?
 The main objective of a persuasive speech is to make your listeners do what you want them to do.
 For example, „buy my product“, „vote for me“, „believe what I’m talking about“, and so on. (full article here)

 What is an impromptu speech?
 An impromptu speech is a speech given without any thorough preparation.
 It is five- to eight-minute speech with a characteristically short preparation time of a couple of minutes. (full article here)

 What is the elevator pitch?
 An elevator pitch is a well-thought, meaningful, and repeatedly practiced brief (about 30-60 seconds long) overview of who you are, what you offer, and how your partner can benefit from it (full article here).